Scientific Name

 The flowers appear from the center of the dense, fuzzy wool at the apex in summer.
 They are diurnal, white, funnel-shaped, and can reach a diameter of 1 inch (2.5 cm).
 The fleshy, edible fruits are white, pear-shaped, and hidden in the wool.

-This slow-growing cactus isn't always the easiest species to cultivate, but can enlarge relatively fast when well-grown.
+This slow-growing cactus isn't always the easiest to cultivate, but it can grow relatively quickly when well cared for.
 It is often seen as a grafted plant, but it grows very well on its roots.

 It requires well-draining soil with minimal organic matter (such as peat or humus).
-Requires full sun to develop good compact growth, and watering should be rather infrequent to keep the plant flat-shaped and not become excessively elongated and unnatural in appearance.
+Requires full sun to develop compact growth, and watering should be relatively infrequent to keep the plant flat and not become excessively elongated or unnatural in appearance.
 Use water sparingly from spring to fall and keep it perfectly dry in winter or at night when temperatures are below 50°F (10°C).
 It is hardy to 20°F (-6.7°C) for a short period; during the rest period, there is no high atmospheric humidity.
 Ensure good ventilation.

 It is propagated almost exclusively by seeds.
 However, the seedlings are tiny and very slow-growing.
 Initially, they take one to two years to reach a diameter of 0.2 inches (0.5 cm).